Lightspeed Electroid Albegas: Voltron and Albegas

 Albegas was intended to be incorporated into the Voltron universe as the third portion of the Voltron: Defender of the Universe series, but due to the extreme popularity of the GoLion-derived Voltron and lack of popularity of the Dairugger XV–adapted portion of the series, the plan was ultimately scrapped in favor of a season of newly-animated "Lion Voltron" episodes commissioned specifically for the American show.
 However, die-cast Albegas toys were still released as "Voltron II (a.k.a., "Gladiator Voltron") in the Matchbox Voltron toyline, and Albegas made a brief appearance as Gladiator Voltron in the Voltron comic book series.

+Episodes

 Arcade game

 Albegas was a laserdisc arcade game produced by Sega, with Toei Animation producing the animation for it.
 It was released in Japan in March 1984.

 In Japan, Game Machine magazine listed Albegas on their July 1, 1984 issue as being the tenth most-successful upright/cockpit arcade unit of the month.
 In North America, it was going to be published by Bally Midway for the U.S. under the title of Cybernault and a prototype video was made to demonstrate what the game would be like.
 However, the release of the game was cancelled.